 How delivery drivers became vital in the pandemic

-In the early stages of the pandemic, delivery drivers made sure no-one had to leave the house for food or supplies, but now they are taking on an even more important role as the last link in the Covid-19 vaccine supply chain.
+They made sure no one had to leave the house.
+Now they are taking on an even more important role as the last link in the vaccine supply chain.

-Speaking to the BBC, Regina Byron, who delivered the first doses of the vaccine to the University of Michigan Hospital, said "it's very fulfilling to know that I make a difference".
+Regina Byron delivered the first doses of the Covid-19 vaccine to the University of Michigan Hospital.
+"It's very fulfilling to know that I make a difference," she said.

 - Published